OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ### Defining an add-in's settings and capabilities

-An Office Add-in's XML manifest file defines the settings and capabilities of the add-in.
+An Office Add-in's manifest (an XML file) defines the settings and capabilities of the add-in.
 You can configure the manifest to specify things such as:

 - Metadata that describes the add-in (for example, ID, version, description, display name, default locale)
 - The Office applications where the add-in will run